xxli807/WeatherDataForFun/readme.md

-## This project is using aspnet mvc as backend & react,webpack as frontend
+## This project is using aspnet mvc as backend & react, webpack v3 as frontend

 **Commands to run/start project**
 >